-CBET (PPM): Our PPM encoding technology's formal name -- 'Critical Band Encoding' or 'CBET.'
+CBET (PPM): Our PPM encoding technology's formal name.

 Compliance Rate (PPM): The number of In-Tab panelists divided by the number of Compliance-Capable Persons.

 Compliance-Capable Person (PPM): An online panelist that is not prevented from being In-Tab on a given media day due to travel away from home or due to a technical problem with his or her meter or household equipment.